endojs/endo/packages/ses/README.md

 A tamed error does not have a V8 `stack`, but the `console` can still see the stack.
-Lockdown replaces locale methods like `String.prototype.localeCompare` with lexical versions that do not reveal the user locale.
+Lockdown replaces locale methods like `String.prototype.localeCompare` with generic versions that do not reveal the host locale.

 ```js
 import 'ses';